CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Containers/Container_Creation_Guide.md

   dockerfile_path: dockerfiles/Dockerfile
   to: mock-runner
 tests:
-- as: mock-private-scenario
+- as: mock-scenario-aws
-  interval: 960h
+  cron: 0 1 * * 1
   steps:
     cluster_profile: aws-cspi-qe
     env:
       BASE_DOMAIN: aws.interop.ccitredhat.com
     test:
-    - chain: interop-mock
+    - chain: mock-operator-install
+    - ref: mock-execute-tests
+    - ref: mock-archive-results
     workflow: ipi-aws
 ```

 In the `images` stanza, you can define multiple images to be built by simply adding another list item to the stanza.
 For our purposes, we are only defining one.
 You will need three key/value pairs to define the image to be built:

-- `context_dir` - Defines the [build context directory](https://docs.docker.com/build/building/context/)
+- `context_dir` - Defines the [build context directory](https://docs.docker.com/build/building/context/).
-  - Remember, this is defined starting at the root of the test repository
+  - Remember, this is defined starting at the root of the test repository.
-  - We have used `.` above, meaning the build context is the root of the test repository
+  - We have used `.` above, meaning the build context is the root of the test repository.
 - `dockerfile_path` - Defines the path to the Dockerfile you'd like to build.
 This is also relative to the root of the test repository.
 - `to` - Defines the name of the image created within OpenShift CI.
 This will be important later as we will use this name in a test step to make sure the commands are executed in the correct container.